AdesisNetlife/croak/README.md

 - When your project have a considerable number of repositories (more than 3, probably)
 - When your project build configuration are equal or very similar across different repositories
 - When you want to keep clean each repository form node packages (that is mean of Grunt npm tasks)
-- When you do NOT want to spend time doing redundant and not too much funny staff
+- When you do NOT want to spend time doing redundant and not too much funny stuff
 - When you do not want to spend mush time providing support to developers about build configuration stuff
-- Or whatever is not on the 'I not need it' list...
+- Or whatever is not on the 'When do I not need' list...

 ## Installation

-The most easy way is to install Croak is as global package:
+It is recommended you install Croak as global package:

 ```shell
 $ npm install -g croak